redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 > **Remember:** `schema.prisma` syntax requires an extra `?` character when a field is _not_ required, GraphQL's SDL syntax requires an extra `!` when a field _is_ required.

-As described in [Side Quest: How Redwood Deals with Data](side-quest-how-redwood-works-with-data) there are no explict resolvers defined in the SDL file.
+As described in [Side Quest: How Redwood Deals with Data](side-quest-how-redwood-works-with-data) there are no explicit resolvers defined in the SDL file.
 Redwood follows a simple naming convention—each field listed in the `Query` and `Mutation` types map to a function with the same name in the `services` file with the same name as the `sdl` file (`api/src/graphql/contacts.sdl.js -> api/src/services/contacts/contacts.js`)

 In this case we're creating a single `Mutation` that we'll call `createContact`.
 Add that to the end of the SDL file (before the closing backtick):